aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/pytorch-neuron/tutorials/tutorial-libtorch.rst

 Overview
 --------

-This tutorial demonstrates the use of `LibTorch <https://pytorch.org/cppdocs/installing.html>`_ with Amazon Inferentia hardware and the Neuron SDK.
+This tutorial demonstrates the use of `LibTorch <https://pytorch.org/cppdocs/installing.html>`_ with Neuron, the SDK for Amazon Inf1 instances.
 By the end of this tutorial, you will understand how to write a native C++ application that performs inference on EC2 Inf1 instances.
-We will use a pretrained BERT-Base model to determine if one sentence is a paraphrase of another.
+We will use an inf1.6xlarge and a pretrained BERT-Base model to determine if one sentence is a paraphrase of another.

 .. note::